theodorebailey/CapstoneProjectVII/README.md

 You'll need a code editor - I use VSCode

+You'll also need Node.js installed on your machine: https://nodejs.org/en/download/

 You can download the files from Git - green code button

 You will likely have to install dependencies using: npm install in the command line whilst current directory of the project: "CapstoneProjectVII-main"